docxology/ActiveInferAnts/dot_0.md

+This .0 documentis for usage in livestreams and presentations.
+The README.md file contains written information on the project.

 # Overview
 - Introduction to the Active InferAnts project.
 - Application of Active Inference and the Free Energy Principle to ant behavior.